SQL Injection Prevention: Keep Your PHP Site Safe

 The Bad Way (Not Safe)

-This code is risky.
-It puts user data directly into the SQL string.
+This code could prove dangerous.
+There is putting the user data directly into the SQL string.

 PHP